|

 for a Victorian melodrama that was intended as a private theatrical – to be

-performed by a limited cast of amateurs in a home or school, not on a public
+performed by a limited cast of Characters

 Production History Anna Cora Mowatt wrote